Rush?

 The conversation is confidential.

-The external counselor handles confidential information carefully and professionally.
-Only with your explicit consent can the external counselor share information.
+The confidant handles confidential information carefully and professionally.
+Information is only shared with your explicit permission.

 The external counselor provides initial support.
 We listen to your story and look for a solution together.
 A external counselor is not a coach, mediator or lawyer, but guides you through the process and refers you to the right people to help you.

-The external counselor handles confidential information carefully and professionally.
-Only with your explicit consent can the external counselor share information.
+The confidant handles confidential information carefully and professionally.
+Information is only shared with your explicit permission.

-You discuss together the possible internal or external next steps, and help you weigh up.
+You discuss possible internal or external follow-up steps together and help you in the decision-making process.

-You discuss together the possible internal or external next steps, and help you weigh up.
+You discuss possible internal or external follow-up steps together and help you in the decision-making process.

-We will guide you in possible next steps.
-This could be within the company, for example talking to your manager, or outside the company.
-That is, for example, making a report to a complaints committee.
-The follow-up steps depend very much on your report and your wishes.
+We guide you in possible follow-up steps.
+This can be within the company, for example, having a conversation with your manager, but also outside the company.
+For example, making a report to a complaints committee.
+The follow-up steps depend strongly on your report and your wishes.

-If required, we check in with the reporter after the course.
+If desired, we check in with the reporter after the process.

-If required, we check in with the reporter after the course.
+If desired, we check in with the reporter after the process.

-Should you feel the need, we will always contact you after the course.
+If you have the need, we always contact you after the process.
 We check how you are doing now and whether something has indeed been done about the problem.

-Harassment is when someone influences your behaviour by frightening you, by threatening negative consequences.
-Harassment can be physical, when someone's 'comfort zone' is crossed or threatened.
-For example, one form of this is when someone literally drives you into a corner and verbally threatens you.
-Intimidation can also take a verbal form.
-It manifests itself, for example, in blackmail, manipulation or when someone pressures you.
-Unfortunately, both forms of harassment occur in the workplace.
+Intimidation is when someone influences your behavior by instilling fear, threatening negative consequences.
+Intimidation can occur physically when someone's 'comfort zone' is violated or threatened.
+One form of this is, for example, when someone literally corners you and verbally threatens you.
+Intimidation can also take a verbal form, such as extortion, manipulation, or when someone pressures you.
+Unfortunately, both forms of intimidation occur in the workplace.

 Read more